bt3gl/building_blog/content/intro_threat_intel.md

 With private API you are able to put up to 25 resources per call.
 That is also the default value if you don't pass the `resources_per_req` parameter.

-Of course, when calling the API wrapper methods in the `VirusTotalApi` class you can pass as many resources as you want and the wrapper will take care of producing as many API calls as necessary to satisfy the request rate.
+Of course, when calling the API wrapper methods in the `VirusTotalApi` class, you can pass as many resources as you want and the wrapper will take care of producing as many API calls as necessary to satisfy the request rate.

 Similarly to OpenDNS API wrapper, you can also specify the file name where the responses will be cached: